 - The Tools panel (left) lists all the tools pre-installed on your Galaxy instance.

 - The middle panel is for running tools and examining data.

-- The right panel is the History panel, which serves as a convenient place to track your analysis and perform certain actions.
+- The History panel (right) is a place to track your analysis and perform certain actions.

-- To add data to your Galaxy instance, you'll want to click the upload icon at the top of the Tool panel.
+1. To add data to your Galaxy instance, first click Upload Data at the top of the Tool panel.

-- Once you've selected your desired files, the "Start" button, and the files you've selected will appear in the History panel.
+3. Once you've selected your files, click the Start button.
+The files you've chosen will appear in the History panel.
 Once an upload is complete, the item in the History panel turns green.

-- You'll be able to manipulate the files in your history to use them as workflow inputs or data visualization outputs.
-Once the files are uploaded, you can use, copy, share, or extract them:
+4. You'll be able to manipulate the files in the history panel to use them as workflow inputs or data visualization outputs.
+Once the files are uploaded, you can use, copy, share, or extract them.

-Note that when selecting files, Galaxy will need to be told what format to expect for each of those files.
-Galaxy does have auto-detecting capabilities, but sometimes it's better to select the filetype yourself:
+When selecting files, you'll need to specify the format of each file.
+Galaxy does have auto-detecting capabilities, but sometimes it's better to select the filetype yourself.

-- To add a tool to your Tool panel, start by clicking "Admin" in the masthead at the top of your screen:
+1. To add a tool to your Tool panel, start by clicking Admin in the masthead at the top of your screen.

-- This will allow you to search thousands of repositories for the tools that best suit your workflow.
-The search results give some useful information to help you make the best selection:
+3. This will allow you to search various repositories for the tools that best suit your workflow.
+The search results provide some useful information to help you make the best selection.

 - How up-to-date is this tool?
 (Updated date)